 The bass line is very prominent in this song and must, therefore, be a big part of the one guitar arrangement.

 Another big feature is how the chords rhythmically follow the vocal.

 The harmonic landscape is so huge in this relatively unknown Paul Simon tune it will take a while to get to grips with every section.

-To know all your chord shapes is now extremely important so the walking bass line can be improvised, chords added wherever you may be on the neck.
+To know all your chord shapes is now extremely important so the walking bass line can be improvised with chords added wherever you may be on the fretboard.

-Go to video lesson: Why Don’t You Do Right?
+Go to video lessons: Why Don’t You Do Right?